Grillo telephone: Design

-The "Grillo" would subsequently influence the design of "flip phone" mobile telephones developed during the 1990s like the Motorola StarTAC and RAZR, as well other electronic devices such as portable computers and games.
+The "Grillo" would subsequently influence the design of flip phone mobile telephones developed during the 1990s like the Motorola StarTAC and RAZR, as well other electronic devices such as portable computers and games.

 In popular culture

 The "Grillo" telephone appears in multiple episodes of the original 1960s Mission Impossible television series.

+The car phone depicted in the early 1970s American television series The Magician is a "Grillo" telephone.

 Patrizia Reggiani (played by Lady Gaga) uses a "Grillo" telephone in the 2021 film House of Gucci.